zippy1978/stark/doc/common-concepts.md

 counter: int
 // A variable named message of type string initialized with a string litteral
 message: string = "Hello from Stark lang !"

+// When assigned directly, type can be omitted, it is inferred by the assigned value anotherMessage := "Hello, I'm inferred !"
 ```

 !> For the moment, an uninitialized variable has not default value.
 This will change in the future.